zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 ======
 If you are interested in **large-scale models (LLMs) fine-tuning and inference optimization**, we are actively looking for motivated colleagues/students at different levels (Postdoc, PhD, MSc, Undergraduate, etc.) to reach out and join us!

-Currently, we have 3 position openings for the **Capstone Project** related to LLM and LLM inference, which will collaborate with the industry.
+**Capstone Project**: Currently, we have 3 position openings for the **Capstone Project** related to LLM and LLM inference, which will collaborate with the industry.
 Welcome to reach out and join us!
 We will provide hands-on guidance for your work!

+**Postdoc Positions**: We also have **Postdoc Positions** related to the large-scale machine learning system, checkpointing design and optimization.
+Welcome to reach out and join us!

 Research Interests: